To Steal the Labor of Others: The Bitter Lessons of Africatown, AL

 Not only was their plan opposed by the adjacent International Paper Co. plant, which was reportedly eyeing the land for possible expansion, but none of the original cabins existed any longer.
 You cannot preserve an idea.

 But by far the biggest reason the site was not granted preservation status was that the world outside of Africatown just didn’t seem to care.
 After all, what can be gleaned from the story of an African community that came together on this spot, flourished for a brief time, and then disappeared?
-What’s to be learned?
+What is there to be learned?

 All That Remains